Extracting Unsatisfiable Cores for LTL via Temporal Resolution: Abstract

 \section{Abstract}

 Unsatisfiable cores (\ucs) are a well established means for debugging in a declarative setting.
-Still, tools that perform automated extraction of \ucs for LTL are scarce.
-Using resolution graphs to extract \ucs is common in many domains.
-In this paper we show how to construct resolution graphs for temporal resolution as implemented in the temporal resolution-based solver \trp and how to use them to extract \ucs for propositional LTL.
-We implement our method in \trp, and we experimentally evaluate it.
-Source code of our tool is available.
+Still, there are few tools that perform automated extraction of \ucs for LTL.
+Existing tools compute a \uc as an unsatisfiable subset of the set of top-level conjuncts of an LTL formula.
+Using resolution graphs to extract \ucs is common in other domains such as SAT.
+In this article we construct and optimize resolution graphs for temporal resolution as implemented in the temporal resolution-based solver \trp, and we use them to extract \ucs for propositional LTL.
+The resulting \ucs are more fine-grained than the \ucs obtained from existing tools because \uc extraction also simplifies top-level conjuncts instead of treating them as atomic entities.
+For example, given an unsatisfiable LTL formula of the form $\inp \definedas \fband{(\fglobally{\prt})}{\ffinally{\prtp}}$ existing tools return $\inp$ as a \uc irrespective of the complexity of $\prt$ and $\prtp$, whereas the approach presented in this article continues to remove parts not required for unsatisfiability inside $\prt$ and $\prtp$.
+Our approach also identifies groups of occurrences of a proposition that do not interact in a proof of unsatisfiability.
+We implement our approach in \trp.
+Our experimental evaluation demonstrates that our approach \begin{inparaenum}[(i)] \item extracts \ucs that are often significantly smaller than the input formula with an acceptable overhead and \item produces more fine-grained \ucs than competing tools while remaining at least competitive in terms of run time and memory usage. \end{inparaenum} The source code of our tool is publicly available.